-We are an early-stage biopharmaceutical company focused on developing and commercializing innovative drug products based on our patented Thin Film Freezing, or TFF technology platform.
+We are a clinical stage biopharmaceutical company focused on developing and commercializing innovative drug products based on our patented Thin Film Freezing, or TFF technology platform.
 We believe, and early testing confirms, that our TFF platform can significantly improve the solubility of poorly water-soluble drugs, a class of drugs that makes up approximately 33% of the major pharmaceuticals worldwide, thereby improving the pharmacokinetic effect of those drugs.
 We believe that in the case of some new drugs that cannot be developed due to poor water-solubility, our TFF platform has the potential to increase the pharmacokinetic effect of the drug to a level allowing for its development and commercialization.

+As of the date of this report, we have two product candidates under development, TFF Voriconazole

-In November 2019, we initiated Phase I human clinical trials of our lead product, TFF Voriconazole Inhalation Powder, or VIP, completed the clinical portion of the Phase 1 trial in July 2020 and progressed to a Phase 1b clinical trial in asthma patients in November 2020.
-In June 2020, we commenced Phase I human clinical trials of our TFF Tacrolimus Inhalation Powder, or TIP, product in Melbourne, Victoria, Australia, but in July 2020, the Phase I trials of our TFF TIP product were delayed due to a resurgence of COVID-19 in the Melbourne area.
-A second clinical trial site in Brisbane, Queensland, Australia was opened and we resumed dosing in the Phase 1 clinical trials in Australia during the third quarter 2020.
-As of the date of this report, we have not progressed the development of any other of our drug candidates to human clinical trials and our efforts have focused on the formulation, early stage animal testing and formal toxicology studies of our initial drug candidates in preparation for our first clinical trials.
+Inhalation Powder, or TFF Vori, and TFF Tacrolimus Inhalation Powder, or TFF Tac-Lac.
+In July 2020, we completed Phase I human clinical trials of our lead product, TFF Vori, and completed the enrollment of a Phase 1b clinical trial of TFF Vori in asthma patients in December 2021.
+Dosing of TFF Vori in patients with invasive pulmonary aspergillosis in a Phase 2 clinical trial will begin in the first half of 2022.
+In September 2021, we completed Phase 1 human clinical trials of our TFF Tac-Lac product in Australia.
+Dosing of TFF Tac-Lac in lung transplant patients in a Phase 2 clinical trial will begin in the first half of 2022.
+In November 2021, we commenced dosing of TFF Niclosamide in a Phase 1 human clinical trial in Canada.
+We have not progressed the development of any other of our drug candidates to human clinical trials and our efforts have focused on the formulation, early-stage animal testing and formal toxicology studies of our initial drug candidates in preparation for our first clinical trials.